 It is not certain whether black haw is effective in treating any medical condition.
 Medicinal use of this product has not been approved by the FDA.
 Black haw should not be used in place of medication prescribed for you by your doctor.

-Black haw has not been evaluated by the FDA for safety, effectiveness, or purity.
-All potential risks and/or advantages of black haw may not be known.
-Additionally, there are no regulated manufacturing standards in place for these compounds.
-There have been instances where herbal/health supplements have been sold which were contaminated with toxic metals or other drugs.
+Black haw is often sold as an herbal supplement.
+There are no regulated manufacturing standards in place for many herbal compounds and some marketed supplements have been found to be contaminated with toxic metals or other drugs.
 Herbal/health supplements should be purchased from a reliable source to minimize the risk of contamination.

-Black haw may also have uses other than those listed in this product guide.
+Black haw may also be used for purposes not listed in this product guide.